Dutch Quirk #127: Drink Chocomel like it’s water

 HomeUltimate List of Dutch QuirksDutch Quirk #127: Drink Chocomel like it's water

-The Dutchies have the perfect solution for whenever they’re feeling overwhelmed.
+The Dutchies have the perfect solution for when they feel overwhelmed.
 Or excited.
 Or thirsty.
-Or just anything really: Chocomel.
+Or just about any emotion: Chocomel.

 What is it?

-Forget weed, some Dutchies use Chocomel like a booster drug for those dark rainy afternoons.
+Forget weed.
+Some Dutchies use Chocomel like a booster drug for dark and rainy afternoons.

-This hot chocolate drink can take you to the cosiest place in your heart and make you feel like everything will be just fine.
+This hot chocolate drink takes you to the cosiest place in your heart and makes you feel like everything will be just fine.

 READ MORE: Dutch Quirk #41: Call everything “gezellig.”
 All.
 The.
 Time.